-Students entering directly from a Bachelor's program must take four one-semester graduate courses and are expected to finish their course requirements by the end of their fourth year (see Graduate Courses in this document and on the EEB grad course web page).
-Students entering with an MSc degree must take three one-semester courses and are expected to complete their course requirements by the end of their third year.
+Students entering directly from a Bachelor's program must take four one-semester (i.e. with a course weight of 0.5) graduate courses (or a mixture of 0.5 and 0.25 courses) and are expected to finish their course requirements by the end of their fourth year (see Graduate Courses in this document and on the EEB grad course web page).
+Students entering with an MSc degree must take three one-semester (0.5) courses (or a mixture of 0.5 and 0.25 courses) and are expected to complete their course requirements by the end of their third year.
 Students transferring from an EEB MSc to an EEB PhD program should take the same credits as those entering from a bachelor's program, minus the credit completed during the MSc.